akras14/alexkras.com/posts/memory-leak/post.md

 Clicking on the drop down arrow in the SimpleClass constructor, and selecting any of the created objects from the resulting list, will populate the retainer path in the lower part of the window.
 From there it's very easy to track that the leakyData array was holding on to our data.

-If you are not as fortunate in your app, as I was in my sample app.
-You might have to look and the internal constructors (such as strings) and try to figure out what is causing the memory leak from there.
-The trick there would be to try to identify objects that show up a lot in some of the internal constructors groups, and try to use that as a hint pointing to a suspected memory leak.
+If you are not as fortunate in your app, as I was in my sample app, you might have to look at the internal constructors (such as strings) and try to figure out what is causing the memory leak from there.
+The trick there would be to try to identify groups of values that show up a lot in some of the internal constructors groups, and try to use that as a hint pointing to a suspected memory leak.

+For example in the sample app case, you may observe a lot of strings that looks like random numbers converted to strings.
+If you examine their retainer paths, Chrome Dev Tools will point you towards the leakyData array.

 <a name="confirm"></a>
 ## Step 4.
 Confirm that the issue is resolved